 - The inability to hold or lift small objects.

 What to Do On These Symptoms

-When you start noticing tennis elbow symptoms you should stop doing the activity that flares up your pain immediately and try to give your elbow some rest.
+When you start noticing tennis elbow symptoms you should stop doing the activity that flares up your pain immediately and tries to give your elbow some rest.
 You could apply ice packs in order to cool down the inflammation and relieve some of the pain or take an OTC painkiller or apply cooling gels to the painful area.

-A more effective way to deal with the pain that will give you almost immediate relief and longer term results are a few specific exercises you can do in the comfort of your home.
+A more effective way to deal with the pain that will give you almost immediate relief and longer-term results are a few specific exercises you can do in the comfort of your home.